 In part I of this blog series I have covered different networking technologies for physical communication between IoT devices required for certain fields of applications (essentially covering layers 1 and 2 of the OSI model).

 In this blog article I will specifically cover the advantages of the Internet Protocol Version 6 (IPv6) in layer 3 (network or packet layer).
-Find the graphical presentation of the protocol architecture on page 20 in following Slideshare desk:

 Without different IPv6 features and functions many IoT services could not be realized.